frumania/docker-jenkins-preconf/README.md

 [![Build Status](https://travis-ci.org/frumania/docker-jenkins-preconf.svg?branch=master)](https://travis-ci.org/frumania/docker-jenkins-preconf)

-[Modified](https://github.com/jenkinsci/docker) Jenkins Image for Docker, that is ready to use and does not require any manual configuration:
+[Modified](https://github.com/jenkinsci/docker) Jenkins Image for Docker, that is ready to use and does not require any manual configuration, especially suited for SAP Fiori CI processes:
 * openjdk:8-jdk
 * Jenkins 2.155